daniel5151/blog/content/post/c-is-not-dependency-free.md

 [compiler support](https://doc.rust-lang.org/nightly/rustc/platform-support.html)
 for it).

-Where Rust differs from C is with respect to it's standard library.
+Where Rust differs from C is with respect to its standard library.
 Learning from the mistakes of C, the Rust language team made the excellent decision to split the standard library into two parts:

 -   [`std`](https://doc.rust-lang.org/std/index.html): The full-fledged Rust
     standard library, "[offering] core types, like `Vec<T>` and `Option<T>`,